OverlordAkise/darkrp-addons/luctus_ac_sv/README.txt

 # Luctus Anticheat Serverside

-HINT: It is recommended to rename this addon so that it gets loaded first (e.g. _ac_sv)
+HINT: It is recommended to make this addon load first, one way is to rename it like "_ac_sv".

-This is an addon that is supposed to alert you if a malicious actor is trying to overwrite important server functions.
+This is an addon that helps you against exploits, backdoors and similar.
-The main goal is not to prevent backdoors but to alert if one is being used in a bad way.

-The HTTP debug functionality could create problems with vcmod and similar addons that use a DRM system, please disable it in this case.
+No anticheat can be 100% secure, and this one is no exception.
+It tries its best to protect you from malicious actors, but it can not guarantee security.

+Main functionalities are alerting (and protecting) against dynamic code execution and variable overwriting (before intrusion and after intrusion).
+This means that this addon tries to protect you from someone trying to use a backdoor and from someone who has already used it.